iszczesniak/cpp/aop.md

 * Deadline II: based on a test (that has three questions) during the exam session:

-  - ???, from the whole material.
+  - June 22, from the whole material.

 ## Final grade